Agriculture - Food, Science, Engineering

 Know-how and skills

-Interdisciplinary skills: integrative vision of water management issues from local to global scales
+Interdisciplinary skills: integrative view of water management issues from local to global scales

-• Define and analyze complex agro-hydrosystems using modeling, experimental, participatory, analytical and geomatic scientific methods
+• Define and analyze complex agro-hydrosystems using modeling and experimental, participatory, analytical, and geomatics scientific methods.

-• Define the contours of a question on a given issue, of a scientific front, in the fields of water-soil-plant, water-agriculture, agri-environment; design appropriate approaches or solutions
+• Define the scope of an issue on a given problem, a scientific frontier, in the fields of water-soil-plants, water-agriculture, and agro-environment; design appropriate approaches or solutions.

-• Mobilize the academic knowledge required to exchange in a project.
+• Mobilize the academic knowledge required to contribute to a project.

-• Use information and communication technologies, data analysis methods
+• Use information and communication technologies and data analysis methods

-• Develop skills in documentary research and investigation, and in the interpretation of documents by articulating oral, graphic and written expression
+• Develop skills in documentary and investigative research, and in interpreting documents by combining oral, graphic, and written expression.

-• Work independently: establish priorities, manage time, self-evaluate, develop a project
+• Working independently: setting priorities, managing time, self-assessment, developing a project

-• Implement a project: define the objectives and context, carry out and evaluate the action.
+• Implementing a project: defining objectives and context, carrying out and evaluating the action.

-• Define a problematic; build and develop an argument, an approach; elaborate a synthesis.
+• Define an issue; construct and develop an argument, an approach; draw up a summary.

 Interpersonal and language skills: